-III.A.1.b) Prior to appointment in the program, fellows must have successfully completed program in neurology, child neurology, or neurodevelopment disabilities that satisfies the requirements in III.A.1.
+III.A.1.b) Independent thoracic surgery fellowship education must be preceded by a successfully completed residency program that satisfies the requirements in III.A.1. in surgery, vascular surgery, cardiac surgery, or thoracic surgery.
 (Core)

 III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
 (Core)